Solutions To High Debt To Income Ratios On Home Purchase

 Also, any installment debt such as car loans, alimony, child support payments that are 10 months or less can be discounted.
 It is not counted towards calculating debt to income ratios.

 Lender With No Overlays On Debt To Income Ratios

 Most lenders have overlays on debt-to-income ratios.
-Borrowers with higher debt to income ratios who cannot qualify for a mortgage at other lenders due to their lender overlays can contact us at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for a faster response.
+Borrowers with higher debt to income ratios who cannot qualify for a mortgage at other lenders due to their lender overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at [email protected] Gustan Cho Associates has ZERO OVERLAYS on FHA, VA, USDA, and Conventional Loans.